Coworking or co-working?

 The problem of the coworking hyphen is especially problematic in the English-speaking world.
 There, space operators often write to journalists, market online, and send out press releases about their locations.
 And naturally, they mostly want to refer to the word ‘coworking’.
 However, it won't be considered.
 In many newspapers or online posts, this word is mutated into ‘co-working’.
 It’s been this way for several years, and the outcome is that Google now returns more results for the hyphenated version than the original.

 Yet why does the English mainstream media refuse to accept an unhyphenated version of the word?
 Is it Microsoft Word?
-No, that program can allow all individual versions of first and last names.
+No, that program can allow all individual versions of first and last names to get rid of cowering or the hyphen.
 Out-of-date dictionaries?
 There are almost a thousand websites of spaces which refer to coworking as helpful source.

 So why?
 It’s because while freedom of the press and journalistic independence are considered important elements of an open society, there’s one thing that is held as more important: style.
 In particular, Associated Press style.